The best TPRM software for 2026

 | Automation and continuous monitoring | ||

-| Automated vendor discovery and classification | You need visibility into all third-party relationships, including shadow IT. | How do you detect shadow IT vendors that have not gone through formal procurement?
-What is your vendor intake process like today? |
+| Vendor discovery and classification | Visibility into all relationships, including shadow IT | How do you detect vendors outside formal procurement? |

-| Evidence collection automation | You need automation that collects, validates, and organizes documentation without constant follow-up. | What share of vendor evidence collection is automated?
-How do you handle evidence validation and expiration tracking? |
+| Evidence automation | Less chasing for SOC reports and policies | What % of evidence is automated?
+How do you track expiration? |

 | Risk assessment and prioritization | ||

-| Inherent vs. residual risk tracking | Inherent and residual risk scoring shows true exposure after controls. | How do you differentiate between inherent and residual risk?
-How can we track risk reduction over time as controls are implemented? |
+| Inherent vs residual risk | Show exposure after controls | How do you track risk reduction over time? |

-| Vendor assessment and review efficiency | ||
+| Vendor assessment efficiency | ||

 | Scalability and enterprise readiness | ||